binarymist/BinaryMistBlog/content/project/service-development-team-security-roadmap.md

 #### What if we told you:

-We could reduce the amount you spend on traditional security reviews, penetration testing, and at the same time reduce the defects being introduced, and significantly improve your security stature, while reducing total project cost?
+That by working with you we could reduce the amount you spend on traditional security reviews, penetration testing, and at the same time reduce the defects being introduced, and significantly improve your security stature, while reducing total project cost?

-We could help get your product to market quicker, and with fewer security defects?
+Together we could help get your product to market quicker, and with fewer security defects?

 We could give you the ability to prove to your customers that you were taking the security of their data seriously, and that your product(s) were a much safer investment than your competitor's?